Eddie Chu: Repeated ejections (May–June 2020)

 The pro-democracy camp had successfully been filibustering the passage of the National Anthem Bill since October 2019, but their success was drawing to an end in May 2020.

 On 8 May 2020, scuffles broke out in the Legislative Council (LegCo) as pro-establishment and pro-democracy lawmakers were vying for the empty seat of the house committee chair.
 Chu was trying to reach the seat through climbing a wall.
 He was removed by four security guards.

 On 18 May, Chu was involved in a further scuffle that resulted in his forcible removal from the LegCo chamber.
 The incident started when a group of representatives from the PDC attempted to break through a ring of security guards around member Chan Kin-por who, pursuant to his appointment from a week earlier, had taken the chairperson seat to prepare the election of the chairperson of the Legislative Council House Committee.
 Following the removal or boycott of most PDC members, the regular business of the council resumed, with Starry Lee being elected chairwoman of the house committee.
 Chu said of the incident that "If Hong Kong was a democracy, we would not need to start scuffles like this", but that he "can foresee more fights within the chamber and outside the chamber."

 On 28 May, during the second day of debate on the National Anthem Bill, Chu was ordered to leave the chamber on orders of President Andrew Leung for displaying a placard that was seen as mocking LegCo chairwoman Starry Lee.
 Chu's initial refusal to leave caused a delay in LegCo proceedings for about an hour.
 After the meeting resumed, fellow lawmaker Raymond Chan walked away from his seat to protest against the ejection of Chu, for which he was ordered by Leung to leave and later taken away by security guards.

 On 4 June, in an attempt to disrupt the third reading of the National Anthem Bill at the Legislative Council, Chu and fellow lawmaker, Raymond Chan, attempted to disperse pungent liquid towards the President of the Legislative Council, Andrew Leung.
 They were stopped before they could have reached the rostrum; Chan dropped the liquid and a lantern on the floor.
+The meeting was paused for four hours as a result.
 On 16 June, LegCo president Leung announced that Chu and Chan would be fined roughly HK$100,000 each for their actions.
 Chu declared the same day that he and Chan would examine and possibly challenge the decision.
+On 12 March, Chu pleaded guilty to contempt over the liquid spill incident, besides pleading guilty for his role in a clash in the Legislative Council on 11 May 2019, and was sentenced to 14 days in prison.